Plastic Products Manufacturers

 Recent Developments

-- Producer prices for plastic products manufacturers rose 1.3% in September compared to a year ago after falling 3.1% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry declined 2.3% year over year in September, while average wages at plastic products manufacturers rose 1.5% over the same period to a new high of $24.35 per hour, BLS data show.
-After a lackluster 2023 when sales by US plastic products makers grew less than 1%, industry sales are forecast to grow at a 2.97% compounded annual rate from 2024 to 2028, slower than the growth of the overall economy, according to Interindustry Economic Research Fund.
+• Producer prices for plastic products manufacturers inched up 1.1% in December compared to a year ago after falling 2.2% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Producer prices rebounded in December, albeit modestly, despite the recent decline in industry sales and shipments.
+Employment by the industry declined 1.7% year over year in November, while average wages at plastic products manufacturers rose 1.4% over the same period to $24.26 per hour, BLS data show.

 Get A Demo